Skip to navigation Skip to content

 17

-Answer: The AIR program is delivered on behalf of the Department of Health and Aged Care (DoHAC), Information on their rules are available on the DoHAC website.
-Direct feedback about the reasons for collection of the new information to DoHAC.
+The AIR program is delivered on behalf of the Department of Health and Aged Care (DoHAC), Information on their rules is available on the DoHAC website.
+Direct feedback about the reasons for collection of the vaccine type to DoHAC.

 18